Clarion Collection Hotel Skagen Brygge

 From

-Excellentยท2.6k reviews
+Excellent·3.1k reviews

 From

-NOK2100/ night
+€126/ night

 Stavanger, founded as a Viking village in the 8th century and an ecclesiastical town in 1125 when Bishop Reinald built the Romanesque stone cathedral that still dominates the city centre, became in the 20th century Norway's 'oil capital' after the 1969 North Sea oil discoveries.
 Now the country's third city (140,000 people), Stavanger combines an oil-industrial heritage (Petroleum Museum on the harbour) with the largest preserved wooden Old Town in northern Europe (Gamle Stavanger, 173 houses from the 18th-19th centuries) and the iconic Pulpit Rock 50 min east.
 For travellers with a dog, it's one of Europe's most dog-friendly destinations: free transport with no muzzle and no ticket required (Kolumbus buses + Lysefjord ferries, Vy trains), the Pulpit Rock hike accessible to leashed dogs year-round, 35 km of dog-friendly Atlantic sand 15 min south (Solastranden, Borestranden), and a 24/7 veterinary hospital on the city outskirts.

-The largest preserved wooden Old Town in northern Europe โ 173 white wooden houses from the 18th-19th centuries.
+The largest preserved wooden Old Town in northern Europe, 173 white wooden houses from the 18th-19th centuries.
 Open 24/7, dog-friendly throughout.

-The iconic 604 m vertical cliff above the Lysefjord โ 8 km round-trip dog-friendly hike with leashed dog year-round.
+The iconic 604 m vertical cliff above the Lysefjord, 8 km round-trip dog-friendly hike with leashed dog year-round.
 50 min by car east.

-Norway's most colourful pedestrian street โ every shopfront painted a different vibrant colour.
+Norway's most colourful pedestrian street, every shopfront painted a different vibrant colour.
 Open 24/7, dog-friendly throughout.

-Central city lake with a flat 3 km circuit โ paved path, ducks, the city's most popular dog circuit.
+central city lake with a flat 3 km circuit, paved path, ducks, the city's most popular dog circuit.
 Leashed dogs (April-August) or off-leash (Sep-Mar).

-2.3 km wide Atlantic sand beach 15 min south โ one of Norway's best dog beaches, year-round access.
+2.3 km wide Atlantic sand beach 15 min south, one of Norway's best dog beaches, year-round access.

 Restaurants, parks, transport, beaches, vets.
 Everything you need to know for Stavanger with your pet.

-Terrace cafรฉs & dog-welcoming spots
+Terrace cafés & dog-welcoming spots

 Off-leash zones, trails & green spaces